nikhil-thampi/Copilot_Breakout_session/README.md

 ## Introduction Section

+> [!Important]
+> The exercises folder has code files in both C++ and Python.
+Pick the language of your choice to use to complete exercises 1-3 and the last bonus exercise.

 ### Exercise 1
-1. Generate documentation for the ***exercise1.cpp*** without using GitHub Copilot chat
+1. Generate documentation for the ***exercise1.cpp*** or ***exercise1.py*** without using GitHub Copilot chat

 > [!Tip]
 > For this exercise, try to use GitHub Copilot code completion option.

 ### Exercise 2
-1. Select ***exercise2.cpp*** and use GitHub Copilot Chat to understand the logic of the program.
+1. Select ***exercise2.cpp*** or ***exercise2.py*** and use GitHub Copilot Chat to understand the logic of the program.
 Generate the documentation and a README markdown file for the program.
-2. Add atleast 2 additional features to the existing C++ program of exercise2.cpp using GitHub Copilot
+2. Add at least 2 additional features to the existing C++ or Python program of exercise2.cpp or exercise2.py using GitHub Copilot
 3. Plan the unit testing of the additional features using GitHub Copilot

 > [!Tip]